Last updated on December 22, 2022

 Disturb is another returning mechanic from Midnight Hunt, but this time with a twist; creatures now return as auras instead of spirit creatures.
 This is Azorius’ () primary mechanic in draft and doesn’t appear in other colors.

 Auras are an inherently proactive card type, so most disturb creatures have an aggressive lean to them.
-Azorius is definitely more aggressive in Crimson Vow than it was in Midnight Hunt and generally wants to tempo your opponents out with flyers, auras, and bounce/removal spells.
+Azorius is definitely more aggressive in Crimson Vow than it was in Midnight Hunt and generally wants to tempo your opponents out with fliers, auras, and bounce/removal spells.

 Exploit is the core of Dimir in Crimson Vow.
 Its main gameplay loop is to play something that wants to die like Doomed Dissenter or Persistent Specimen and then sacrifice it to an exploit creature like Stitched Assistant to put yourself up on cards.
 It’s a generally grindy mechanic that lets you use cheap creatures for extra value but can also be awkward if its play pattern is disrupted by cards like Flame-Blessed Bolt or Circle of Confinement.